contao/docs/docs/dev/framework/image-processing/image-sizes.md

 {{% /notice %}}

 {{% notice note %}}
-As of Contao **4.9**, an image will always be served from `assets/images/` by default, when using an image size, even when the configured size would not require any resizing or cropping.
+An image will always be served from `assets/images/` by default, when using an image size, even when the configured size would not require any resizing or cropping.
 This behavior can be changed through the `skip_if_dimensions_match` setting for each image size.
 {{% /notice %}}